Multi-field Cuscuton Cosmology: Background Cosmology and bounce solutions

 Now allow us to investigate the bounce realization in the framework of multi-field Cuscuton cosmology.
 An important feature of a regular bounce ($H\neq \pm \infty $) is that universe moves from a contracting phase ($H<0$) into an expanding phase ($H>0$) at finite value of the scale factor $a_{b}$.
 It follows that

 Obviously, the second condition implies the violation of NEC.
-Therefore, this condition forces us to consider the negative sign for adiabatic field in order to get a bounce solution, \textit{i.e.}
+Therefore, this condition forces us to consider the negative sign for the adiabatic field in Eq. \eqref{FRI2} to get a bounce solution.
+This in turns, yields Eq. \eqref{Eq33} becomes

 Without loss of generality, from now on, we only consider solutions with $\dot{\phi}_{0}>0$.
 Taking a time derivative from both sides of Eq. (\ref{EqqVT}), we have